 - If a party has a complaint and can prove that the contract is not binding, that party meets its burden of accomplishing a prima facie case that a contract indeed existed.

 - In addition, if a party's agreement was attained inappropriately, the contract becomes void.
 This can happen if a party was coerced into an agreement due to the opposing party's fraud or mishandling of the facts.

 If you need help with the details of a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.